Tasked to redesign the African American Film website for my UCLA Digital Humanities minor capstone project with 8 other students.

 We created 3 user personas, each with different goals and frustrations.
 We created these personas based off of what personalities we believe would visit our websites.
 Below are our user personas, their personalities, goals and frustrations.

 To better gauge the most intuitive information architecture for the site, we ran three rounds of card sorting with the existing site information.
 We began with our own internal card sorting, having our own team rearrange information in a way that made the most sense to us.
 We then ran the activity with two other users who had never used the site before.
 From there, we summarized results from both external users and internal users, and averaged feedback from all parties into the new information architecture.

 We restructured the information architecture to ensure that excessive information doesn’t distract users from the mission of the project and reallocated content to more appropriate locations to make the information more cohesive for the users.
 It also prioritizes data and sources over other aspects of the project, and condenses much of the information.

 As for content, we added more information on the project itself such as an overview, a mission statement, and related press since we have found that the purpose of the site is not as explicit as it could be.
 This allows new visitors to gain context before diving into the rest of the website.
 We also created individual instructional pages for each data tutorial so that users can learn directly from the website rather than be directed to an external Github page.

-As for the overall design, we changed the website hosting from Wordpress to Github combined with Bootstrap to allow more creative freedom to revamp it and make it look more modern.
 The updated look still maintains a black and white theme with an added pop of color.
 The navigation header was edited to reflect the new information architecture.
 In the body, heavy text was broken up into digestible block sections with relevant images or animated video backgrounds combined with parallax scrolling to entice visitors to keep reading.
 Buttons linking to relevant pages of the site are placed throughout the body of most pages to guide visitors through the website without using the navigation header.